Kavya0907/Weather-Application-backend/README.md

      - Enter an invalid location (e.g., "xyz") to see error messages.

 **Execution Flow**
-  1. Backend connects to MySQL and creates the `weather_requests` table automatically.
+  1. Backend connects to MySQL server.
   2. Frontend interacts with users via UI components.
   3. Backend fetches data from OpenWeatherMap/YouTube APIs or interacts with MySQL for CRUD operations.
   4. Data is displayed on the frontend, including current weather, forecasts, and error messages.